Augea

 Why crypto costs more than the advertised fee

-The advertised fee is often only one part of the total exchange-side buy cost.
-Spread, route choice, and convenience pricing can matter more.
+The advertised fee is often only one part of what you actually pay.
+Spread, route choice, and convenience pricing can matter more than the headline number.

 What actually determines how much crypto you receive

-Advertised fee — the percentage the exchange publishes
+• Advertised fee — the percentage the exchange publishes on its fee schedule.

-Spread / markup — the gap between the buy price offered and the mid-market price
+• Spread or markup — the gap between the buy price the exchange offers and the mid-market reference price.

 The advertised fee is often the smallest part of what you actually pay.